Powerlifter-turned-shooter Gaurav Sharma begins clean-up drive at Yamuna ghats - www.lokmattimes.com

 Powerlifter-turned-shooter Gaurav Sharma begins clean-up drive at Yamuna ghats

-New Delhi, Dec 29 As part of the ongoing awareness campaign for the River Yamuna, world champion powerlifter-turned-shooter ...
+New Delhi [India], December 29 : As part of the ongoing awareness campaign for clean Yamuna, World champion powerlifter-turned-shooter ...

-New Delhi, Dec 29 As part of the ongoing awareness campaign for the River Yamuna, world champion powerlifter-turned-shooter Gaurav Sharma Mahant organised a cleanliness drive at the Yamuna ghats in the National Capital on Sunday.
+New Delhi [India], December 29 : As part of the ongoing awareness campaign for clean Yamuna, World champion powerlifter-turned-shooter Gaurav Sharma Mahant organised a cleanliness drive at the river ghats in the National Capital on Sunday.

 Acharya Tushar Katyan, Acharya Nitin Sharma, Acharya Ankit Goswami, Acharya Mukesh Shukla, Tarun Verma, Rajiv Gupta, Ajay Kashyap, Chetan Gupta, Abhinandan Yadav, Sunil also participated in the cleanliness drive.

-Under the banner of the Pingaksh Foundation, Gaurav participated in the activity organised on the ghats.

 Last year, Gaurav distributed food items and water bottles to flood-affected people in Delhi.
-Several areas of the city were underwater as the water level of the Yamuna rose following heavy rainfall.
+Several areas of the city were underwater as the water level of Yamuna river rose following heavy rainfall.

-When Covid induced a lockdown in the country, the national-level shooter Gaurav, who is also a Mahant at a temple in Chandni Chowk, distributed food among the homeless in the city.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app